nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   </summary>

   <div class="command-content">
-  Promotes the specified potential hire from StaffSync into an employee with a specific contract end date.
+  You can promote the specified potential hire from StaffSync into an employee with a specific contract end date.

   <br>
   <br>